Rescue for messy, almost-there apps

 1. Rescue Audit — $2,500

 Buy the decision first.
-We review the repo, product surface, infrastructure, and operational risk, then give you a written diagnosis, a patch/refactor/rebuild recommendation by area, and a prioritized rescue plan.
+We review the repo, product surface, infrastructure, and operational risk, then give you a written diagnosis, priority-ranked blockers, and a patch/refactor/rebuild recommendation by area so you know exactly what to fix next — whether or not you hire FinishPath for implementation.

 2. Rescue Sprint — from $6,000